 Life tip: a successful way to get yourself invited over for dinner is to offer to bring it.

 This Slow Cooker Greek Chicken, however, was a different situation.
 I didn’t share it.
 Not one bite.
 This one stayed right at home in my refrigerator, where I proceeded to devour it for lunch and dinner, sometimes in the same day.
 It is THAT GOOD.

 Looking for a keeper recipe?
-Greek Chicken, quite literally, is it.
+Slow Cooker Greek Chicken, quite literally, is it.

-I enjoy Mediterranean flavors, so I expected I’d like the Greek chicken just fine; what I didn’t expect was to fall for it so completely that the leftovers turned into a hoarding scenario.
+I promise that the extra step of browning the chicken in a pan on the stove top before adding it to the crock pot is 1,000% worth it.
+Your taste buds will thank you, and the golden color is much prettier.
+I enjoy Mediterranean flavors, so I expected I’d like the Greek chicken just fine.
+What I didn’t expect was to fall for it so completely that the leftovers turned into a hoarding scenario.

 I opted for a sprinkle of feta cheese and fresh thyme at the end, but if you prefer to omit either, the Greek chicken is still tasty without.

 For the leftovers, since chicken can easily dry out when reheated, I enjoyed it sliced on top of a salad, with the red peppers and olives mixed in.